mmarkin/GeoIP/README.md

 time_t localTime = now() + loc.offsetSeconds;    // assuming the now() function returns UTC time
 ```

-(The now() function mentioned is part of the TimeLib library.
-It usually gets set to UTC time in code for ESP devices that sync to Network Time Protocol servers.)
+The now() function mentioned is part of the TimeLib library.
+It's frequently used in code for ESP devices that sync to Network Time Protocol (NTP) servers.
+The now() function keeps track of time in seconds.
+NTP servers send a timestamp that combines the date and time in one long integer as the number of seconds
+that have elapsed since midnight, January 1, 1970 UTC.
+Therefore the timestamp has to be adjusted to show local time.